Lucian Piane

 Lucian Piane (born October 4, 1980), also known by the Internet nickname RevoLucian, is an American composer and music producer.
 He has composed music for several films, television shows, theater productions and singers, and received a RIAA Platinum Album Award for his production work on Hairspray: Soundtrack to the Motion Picture.
 Piane has also achieved Internet fame under the name RevoLucian for his satirical techno remixes, most notably "Bale Out", which featured profanity-laced tirades from actor Christian Bale made on the set of Terminator Salvation.

 Career

-Piane graduated from New York University in 2003 with a Bachelor of Music in Composition.
+Piane graduated from New York University in 2003 with a Bachelor of Music in musical composition.
 He has worked closely with composer and songwriter Marc Shaiman; the two have collaborated on such films as Team America: World Police, Rumor Has It... and Hairspray, as well as the Broadway show Martin Short: Fame Becomes Me, and the 76th Academy Awards.
 Piane received a Recording Industry Association of America Platinum Album Award for his production work on New Line Records' Hairspray: Soundtrack to the Motion Picture, which was also nominated for a Grammy Award.
 Piane scored the music for the 2006 musical In Your Dreams, which was written by Zeke Farrow.